logzio/logz-docs/_source/logzio_collections/_log-sources/azure-blob.md

 <!-- tab:start -->
 <div id="overview">

+Azure Blob Storage is Microsoft's object storage solution for the cloud.
 Deploy this integration to forward logs from your Azure Blob Storage account to Logz.io using an automated deployment process.
 This integration offers the option to connect to an existing Blob storage account or create a new one, and it can be updated post-deployment.